 If you are unable to resolve the dispute you may refer the matter to the relevant external dispute resolution scheme if the debt relates to a telco, a utility bill or a loan such as a mortgage or credit card.
 You may do this at no charge, but member organisations must pay and must comply with the scheme’s decision.

 If a debt collector is acting illegally

 Despite state and federal consumer protection laws, allegations of harassment, coercion and other problems by debt collectors are often reported.

-The most effective way of stopping unfair or illegal debt collection activities is to send a written complaint to the relevant industry external dispute resolution scheme.
-You may also seek legal advice as you may have other options available to you, such as taking legal action.
+The most effective way of stopping unfair or illegal debt collection activities is to first send a written complaint.
+If it persists you may issue proceedings in VCAT or complain to the relevant industry external dispute resolution scheme.
+Seek legal advice about the best option for you.

 You may also lodge a complaint against the debt collector with the Australian Securities and Investment Commission (ASIC) or the Australian Competition and Consumer Commission (ACCC).
 Send a copy of your correspondence to the debt collector and keep a copy for your own files.